 Our world is awash in sexual immorality.
 Whether it is adultery, pornography, fornication, or gay marriage it seems that our culture is not only experiencing, but also embracing the full buffet of sexual sin.

 Perhaps the saddest part of this reality is that the same problems, which plague the culture, are also strongly represented in the church.
 Most of my counseling ministry is spent talking to Christians who have been devastated by one sexual sin or another.
-The saddest and most desperate people I have ever known are those who have experienced sexual sin—either their own or the sins of someone else.
+The most desperate people I have ever known are those who have experienced sexual sin—either their own or the sins of someone else.

 Learning How to Change

 In that context many people believe that change is possible.
 They want to be different, but they don’t know how to realize true change.
 There are many crucial factors that are part of the change process that would lead a person struggling with sexual sin to freedom from that sin.
 Here I want to address what I think is the most important reality.
 The answer comes in 1 Thessalonians 4:3-5 where Paul says,

 This is the will of God, your sanctification: that you abstain from sexual immorality; that each one of you know how to control his own body in holiness and honor, not in the passion of lust like the Gentiles who do not know God.

 Paul says that the difference between those who are controlled by sexual sin, and those who know how to control their own body in holiness and honor is the difference between those who know God and those who do not.
 The people who live in the passion of lust are the people who do not know God.
 The people who are growing in purity are the people who do know him.

 That is a fascinating reality.
 The most important thing you can do in your pursuit of purity is to get to know the living God.
 It kind of makes you wonder though, doesn’t it?
 What is it about knowing God that is so essential to purity?
 I can think of three things.